 - 6.1 High Pressure Lockout This condition describes the abnormal rise in Head Pressure within system with an acceptable limit of 660 PSI (+/-20PSI).
 The fault will only be active when the High-Pressure Switch (Normally Closed) opens during a request for Cooling or Heat Pump Heating.
 The first time this fault condition occurs, the system cuts the compressor off WITHOUT locking out.
 Once the pressure normalizes (drops below 450 PSI), the system will resume operation if the cooling or heat pump heating call still exist.
 If this fault occurs a second time on the same Cooling or Heat pump heating request, the system locks out.
 Lockouts can be monitored using the control board display for the current fault.
-The fault for a high-pressure lockout will displayed as "HP-Lc".
-The faults can also be monitored via MODBUS by reading the respective value based on the MODBUS map that is provided.
+The fault for a highpressure lockout will displayed as "HP-1" or "HP-2" followed by "F".
+The faults can also be monitored via Modbus by reading the respective value based on the Modbus map that is provided.
 After this lockout condition is reached, the cooling/heat pump heating call must be cycled (on/off of respective request) or the system must be power cycled to clear the fault.
-The system will continue to lockout until the problem is rectified. - 6.2 Low Pressure Lockout This condition describes the abnormal drop in Suction Pressure within system with an acceptable limit of 75 PSI (+/-20PSI).
-The fault will only be active when the Low-Pressure Switch (Normally Closed) opens during a request for Cooling.
-The first time this fault condition occurs, the system cuts the compressor off WITHOUT locking out.
-Once the pressure normalizes (rises above 105 PSI), the system will resume operation if the cooling call still exist.
-If this fault occurs a second time on the same Cooling request, the system locks out.
-Lockouts can be monitored using the control board display for the current fault.
-The fault for a high-pressure lockout will displayed as "HP-Lc".
-The faults can also be monitored via MODBUS by reading the respective value based on the MODBUS map that is provided.
-After this lockout condition is reached, the cooling call must be cycled (on/ off of respective request) or the system must be power cycled to clear the fault.
 For a 2-compressor system, each lockout is isolated to the respective circuit and will not interfere with the operation of the other circuit providing that the circuits operate independently.
-The system will continue to lockout until the problem is rectified.
+The system will continue to lockout until the problem is rectified. - 6.2 Low Pressure Lockout / Freeze Protection A10K Nominal NTC Thermistor is connected to the "LPS 1" and "LPS2" inputs of the control board for circuit 1 and circuit 2 respectively.
+The sensor is secured to the common suction line of the system to monitor the suction line temperature.